Sublinear-Time Computation in the Presence of Online Erasures: Introduction

 Another widely studied model in property testing is that of tolerant testing~\cite{PRR06}.
 As explained by Dixit et al., every tolerant tester is also (offline) erasure-resilient with corresponding parameters.
 As pointed out in~\cite{PRR06}, the BLR tester is a tolerant tester of linearity for $\alpha$ significantly smaller than $\eps.$ Tolerant testing of linearity with distributional assumptions was studied in~\cite{KoppartyS09} and tolerant testing of low-degree polynomials over large alphabets was studied in~\cite{GuruswamiR05}.
 Tolerant testing of sortedness is closely related to approximating the distance to monotonicity and estimating the longest increasing subsequence.
 These tasks can be performed with polylogorithmic in $n$ number of queries~\cite{PRR06,ACCL07,SaksS17}.
 As we showed, sortedness is impossible to test in the presence of online erasures.

+Adversarial models are also studied in related contexts, such as sampling from a stream~\cite{Ben-EliezerY20}, more general stream computations \cite{Ben-EliezerJWY22}, and dynamic algorithms~\cite{BeimelKMNSS22}.
+Notably, in these models, the input is formed adversarially online while the algorithm is running; there is no notion of corrupted input.
+In contrast, in our model, algorithms solve problems on the original, ground-truth input while the access to the input is degrading.

-\subsection{Our Results}
+\subsection{Our results}

 We design $t$-online-erasure-resilient testers for linearity and quadraticity, two properties widely studied because of their connection to probabilistically checkable proofs, hardness of approximating NP-hard problems, and coding theory.
 Our testers have {\em 1-sided error}, that is, they always accept functions with the property.
 They are also {\em nonadaptive}, that is, their queries do not depend on answers to previous queries.
+This is despite the adversary being allowed to respond online (i.e., adaptively) to the algorithm's queries.

 \subparagraph*{Linearity.}